Computing the multilinear factors of lacunary polynomials without heights: Introduction

-is the list of the tuples $(a_j, \alpha_{1,j},\dotsc,\alpha_{n,j})$ for $1\le j\le k$.
-This representation allows very high degree polynomials to be represented in a concise manner.
-The factorization of lacunary polynomials has been investigated in a series of papers.
-Cucker, Koiran and Smale first proved that integer roots of univariate integer lacunary polynomials can be found in polynomial time~\cite{CuKoiSma99}.
-This result was generalized by Lenstra who proved that low-degree factors of univariate lacunary polynomials over algebraic number fields can also be found in polynomial time~\cite{Len99}.
-More recently, Kaltofen and Koiran generalized Lenstra's results to bivariate and then multivariate lacunary polynomials~\cite{KaKoi05,KaKoi06}.
+The \emph{lacunary representation} of a polynomial is the list of the tuples $(a_j, \alpha_{1,j},\dotsc,\alpha_{n,j})$ for $1\le j\le k$.
+This representation, sometimes called \emph{sparse} or \emph{supersparse representation} in the literature, allows very high degree polynomials to be represented in a concise manner.
+The factorization of lacunary polynomials has been investigated in a series of papers. \citet{CuKoiSma99} first proved that integer roots of univariate integer lacunary polynomials can be found in polynomial time.
+This result was generalized by \citet{Len99} who proved that low-degree factors of univariate lacunary polynomials over algebraic number fields can also be found in polynomial time.
+More recently, \citet{KaKoi05,KaKoi06} generalized Lenstra's results to bivariate and then multivariate lacunary polynomials.
 A common point to these algorithms is that they all rely on a so-called \emph{Gap Theorem}: If $F$ is a factor of $P(X)=\sum_{j=1}^k a_j X^{\alpha_j}$, then there exists $\ell$ such that $F$ is a factor of both $\sum_{j=1}^{\ell} a_j X^{\alpha_j}$ and $\sum_{j=\ell+1}^k a_j X^{\alpha_j}$.
-(Here, $X$ is a vector of variables of length at least $1$, and the $\alpha_j$'s are vector of exponents.)
+(Here, $X$ is a vector of variables of length at least $1$, and the $\alpha_j$'s are vectors of exponents.)
 Moreover, the different Gap Theorems in these papers are all based on the notion of height of an algebraic number, and some of them use quite sophisticated results of number theory.

 In this paper, we are interested in more elementary proofs for these results.
-We first focus on the case of linear factors of bivariate lacunary polynomials as in Kaltofen and Koiran's first paper~\cite{KaKoi05}.
+We first focus on the case of linear factors of bivariate lacunary polynomials as \citet{KaKoi05}.
 Yet unlike their result our algorithm works over number fields, and is extended to multivariate polynomials, and to the computation of multilinear factors, with multiplicities.
-This was investigated in Kaltofen and Koiran's second paper~\cite{KaKoi06}, in which they also dealt with low-degree factors.
-Extending our results to the case of low-degree factors is a very natural perspective of our work.
+This was investigated by \citet{KaKoi06}, who also dealt with low-degree factors. \citet{Gre14,Gre16} has generalized our approach to low-degree factors, subsuming all known previous results.